nllz/IRTF-HRPC/draft-report.md

 Background
 ============

 The recognition that human rights have a role in Internet policies has become part of the general discourse.
-Several reports from former United Nations (UN) Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression, Frank La Rue, have made such relation explicit, which lead to the approval of the landmark resolution "on the promotion, protection and enjoyment of human rights on the Internet" at the UN Human Rights Council (HRC).
-And, more recently, to the resolution "The right to privacy in the digital age" at the UN General Assembly.
+Several reports from former United Nations (UN) Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression, Frank La Rue, have made such relation explicit, which led to the approval of the landmark resolution "on the promotion, protection and enjoyment of human rights on the Internet" at the UN Human Rights Council (HRC).
+More recently, it led to the resolution "The right to privacy in the digital age" at the UN General Assembly.
 The NETmundial outcome document {{Netmundial}} affirms that human rights, as reflected in the Universal Declaration of Human Rights {{UDHR}}, should underpin Internet governance principles.

-Nevertheless, a direct relation between Internet Standards and human rights is still something to be explored and more clearly demonstrated.
+Althought the application of human rights to Internet policy consideratons seem to have a strong basis, a direct relation between Internet architecture and standards and human rights requires exploration and description.
+As the full range of the indivisble human rights would be challenging as a starting place for discussions, the research group has decided to start with the the rights of freedom of expression and association.

 Concerns for freedom of expression and association were a strong part of the world-view of the community involved in developing the first Internet protocols.
 Apparently, by intention or by coincidence, the Internet was designed with freedom and openness of communications as core values.
 But as the scale and the commercialization of the Internet has grown, the influence of such world-views had to compete with other values, such as ease of development and cost.
 The purpose of this research is to discover and document the consideration involved in taking human rights into account when creating protocols.